Biography of Jamie Lee Curtis

 Acting Career

-After one semester of college, Jamie agreed to her friend's persuasion and auditioned, hoping to land the role of teenage detective Nancy Drew.
+After one semester of college, Jamie let her friend convince her to audition, hoping to land the role of teenage detective Nancy Drew.
 She wasn't cast in the film, but she had already decided that she would definitely become an actress.
-Soon after, following several auditions, she received minor roles in the series "Quincy, M.E." and "Columbo."Remembering the latter, the actress shared:
+Soon after, following several auditions, she received minor roles in the series "Quincy, M.E." and "Columbo."Reflecting on that time, the actress shared:

-Up-and-coming actress Jamie Lee Curtis was noticed by John Carpenter, who was preparing to shoot the horror film "Halloween" (1978).
-This low-budget movie about the psychopath Michael Myers terrorizing a small town, shot in just three weeks, offered no guarantees of success.I was 19, working on contract.
+Rising actress Jamie Lee Curtis caught the attention of John Carpenter, who was gearing up to shoot the horror film "Halloween" (1978).
+This low-budget thriller about psychopath Michael Myers terrorizing a small town was shot in just three weeks with no guarantee of success.I was 19, working on contract.
 That meant if they told you to do something, you went and did it.
 And I was happy.
 I remember shooting a scene in «Columbo» where I played a snarky waitress in a diner.
 A month later, a friend approached me and said she'd seen me on a late-night show—Peter Falk had been a guest and brought along a clip featuring me.
 I played a snarky waitress.
 In the script, I walked up to Columbo, who was eating a donut, looked at him reproachfully, and said, «You can't eat that here"—he handed me the donut, and then I walked away, but when I came back to take his order, he ordered a donut.

-About the similarities between herself and her character, she said:My success as a horror actress is because I'm easily frightened.
+About the similarities between herself and her character, she said:My success as a horror actress comes from being easily frightened.
 Very easily.
 Look at old photos of me with my celebrity parents—you'll see sheer terror in my eyes.
 My reaction to any nightmarish event, to any fear, is real.
 In all the films, I'm not faking that feeling.
 But at the same time, if I'm about to face something terrible, I'm the one crawling to the front row.

 In 2021, Jamie added to her filmography the science fiction action comedy "Everything Everywhere All at Once," where she brilliantly portrayed IRS inspector Deirdre Beaubeirdra.
 The film was nominated for several American film awards and won seven Oscars, including Best Supporting Actress for Lee Curtis.I think I'm a loner.
 And so is Laurie.
 She was an intellectual, always deep in thought, never kissed a boy, and then life turned her into a pinball, endlessly bouncing from wall to wall.
 She was doomed to solitude, to fruitless attempts to connect with others.
 I share that feeling.